dynatrace-perfclinics/obslab-release-validation/docs/automate-srg.md

 ## Create a Workflow to Trigger Guardian

-Ensure you are still on the `Three golden signals (frontend)` screen.
+Ensure you are still on the `Three golden signals (checkoutservice)` screen.

 * Click the `Automate` button.
 This will create a template workflow.
 * Change the `event type` from `bizevents` to `events`.